Marc Mayer

 Marc Daniel Mayer CM (born 1956) is a Canadian arts manager and curator.
-He was formerly the strategic adviser at the Museum of Contemporary Art Toronto.
+He was formerly director of the National Gallery of Canada as well as the strategic adviser at the Museum of Contemporary Art Toronto.

 Early life

 Mayer was born and raised in a Franco-Ontarian family in Sudbury, Ontario.
 Fully bilingual, he is also proficient in German and Italian.
 His mother, Madeleine, worked as a legal secretary and his father, Gilbert, worked in advertising sales for local television and radio stations.
 He ran as a Liberal candidate in the Nickel Belt in the 1974 federal election, and recorded comedic commentaries for CKSO-TV under the pseudonym "Marcel Mucker".
 Mayer's interest in art was encouraged by his uncle Réo who operated a small gallery in the basement of an army and navy store and was a hobbyist painter.

 He began his university studies in the history department at Carleton University.
 He later transferred to McGill University. where he completed a Bachelor of Arts degree with Honours in Art History.